 The Geoscan V has automatic focus, aperture and light control routines built in to the Geotek imaging software.
 The software now guides the user through the camera and lighting set-up to optimise image exposure consistently and simply.

 Three Minutes per Metre is normal scan time for standard (50 micron) resolution,for the higher resolutions time increases.

 Co-location of analytical data points displayed in a waterfall plot – Gamma/Bulk Density, P-wave velocity, Fractional porosity, Uniaxial Compressive Strength impedance, Magnetic Susceptibility, Electrical Resistivity, Natural Gamma, MgCa/AlSi ratio, Ca concentration, Si concentration (plots shown are for illustration purpose only)

 The Boxscan has been ruggedly designed for field work and can incorporate your existing pXRF.
-It has multiple sensors including magnetic susceptibility, XRF and laser profiler to measure α and β angles.
+It has multiple sensors including magnetic susceptibility, XRF and laser profiler delivering high resolution core surface height measurements.
 These datasets are depth-correlated with high resolution true colour dry core images and cross-polarisation for wet core photography.